BetterThanWowhead/BetterThanWowhead.github.io/pages/M+/talents/talents_detailed.md

 **Crusader's Might**

 This talent loses value for Venthyr Holy Paladin, since we're not using Glimmer of Light or Shock Barrier in mythic+.
-That being said, this is still a very competitive talent pick and should definitely be played for explosive weeks.
+That being said, this is still a very competitive talent pick and should definitely be played for explosive weeks and as Night Fae in m+.

 **Bestow Faith**